ramonvoges/kwic/README.md

 1. Download it anywhere in your `$PATH`.
 2. `mv kwic.rb kwic`
 3. `chmod +x kwic`
-4. Run it by `kwic keyword file1 file2 file3` or `echo 'This is a test.' | kwic is –`
+4. Run it by `kwic "keyword" file1 file2 file3` or `echo 'This is a test.' | kwic "is" –`

 # Licence